maze logo

 User personas are a great way to communicate user research findings to teams that otherwise have no interaction with the end-user.
 They’re memorable, digestible, and easy to distribute to the different teams in your organization.

 For example, let’s say the whole organization is working towards creating and communicating a new feature to users.
-This new feature is being developed as a result of in-depth user research and the emerging user personas.
+This new feature is being developed as a result of in-depth user research and emerging user personas.

 Each team develops a strategy for how they’ll manage their responsibilities—the product team, the marketing team, the customer success team, etc. Each team needs to make sure their strategy aligns with the rest of the organization to ensure a smooth, accurate development and deployment of the feature.